A monumental visit

 - Admire the most beautiful stained-glass windows in southern France (14th and 16th centuries) when you visit the Basilique St Nazaire, half Romanesque, half Gothic

-- Enjoy the king of Occitan dishes, the famous cassoulet accompanied by a full-bodied wine from one of our nine appellations.
+- Enjoy the king of Occitan dishes, the famous cassoulet accompanied by a full-bodied wine from one of our seven appellations.

 - Stroll along the lices, or tiltyard, which surrounds the Cité, wander along the narrow, paved streets and through small squares, full of life at lunchtimes…